bcgov/orgbook-bc-api-docs/docs/README.md

 }
 ```

-You'll notice that it contains many of the same fields as the top-level response, with some additions, such as `source_id` (the unique business number generated for the organization when it was registered), `addresses` and `local_name`.
+You'll notice that it contains many of the same fields as the top-level response, with some additions, such as `source_id` (the unique registration number generated for the organization), `addresses` and `local_name`.

 The `names` field contains the operating business names and has the following type definition (with `type` typically being 'entity_name'):